cheatingwitdacode/apex-cheating/README.md

 ## Bypass.bat
 A script meant to be put inside your Apex Legends folder which renames the r5apex to EasyAntiCheat_launcher.exe and vice versa, if already renamed it does the opposite.

+## svgs
+A folder with the svgs exported and downloaded from DumpSVGs.js

 # HWID Spoofer
 An obsurdly simple hardware ID spoofer written in C# which somehow has worked for months.